ramzel1414/business/README.md

-i accidentally commited without message and close the editor as soon as I noticed it, then after opening it again I saw a .git folder with a file inside named COMMIT_EDITMSG. now i will try to commit this (2nd cm) if that file actually tracks my commit messages (it would be cool if it is!)
+- i accidentally commited without message and close the editor as soon as I noticed it, then after opening it again I saw a .git folder with a file inside named COMMIT_EDITMSG. now i will try to commit this (2nd cm) if that file actually tracks my commit messages (it would be cool if it is!)

+- update, it is gone now (.git) it actually tracks the add readme msg but after closing, it disappears entirely.